 The above theorem (whose proof is sketched in [12]) gives us a new efficient characterization of the open bisimilarity.
-The most evident difference between our presentation and the standard presentation is that in the latter distinctions are needed, while we use lists in the LTS but no distinctions.
-An explanation for this is that, when comparing two terms that can perform an input transition, the open bisimilarity considers just one transition on a free name, while we consider also all the transitions, where a previously communicated bound name (contained in the list L) is received.
+The most evident difference between our presentation and the standard symbolic presentation is that in the latter distinctions are needed, while we do not use them.
+An explanation for this is that, when comparing two terms that can perform an input transition, the open bisimilarity considers just one transition on a free name, while we need to consider also all the transitions, where a previously communicated bound name (contained in the list L) is received.